-Tim Powell is a thought leader and organizational catalyst in knowledge strategy.
-His articles, books, and blog Competing in the Knowledge Economy address a range of opportunities and threats relating to intellectual capital, brands, and other intangible enterprise assets.
+Tim is an innovator and organizational catalyst in the economics and strategies of knowledge and intelligence .
+His books, articles, and Value of Knowledge blog address a range of opportunities for — and threats to — intellectual capital, brands, reputation, and other intangible enterprise assets.

-Prior to founding TKA, Tim held client-facing and firm management positions at KPMG, Opinion Research Corporation, and PwC.
-Though much of his work has been with large organizations, he has also served on the boards of start-ups in health care and technology.
-Prior to entering business, he spent six years working with nonprofits and government agencies in children’s health and public transportation.
+Prior to founding TKA in 1996, Tim fulfilled client-facing and management responsibilities at PwC, Opinion Research Corporation, and KPMG.
+Though much of his work has been with large organizations, he has also served on the boards of start-ups in technology and health care.
+Prior to entering business, he worked extensively with nonprofits and government agencies supporting children’s health and development.

 Tim is a senior fellow of The Conference Board (TCB), a founding member and former chair of the Council of Competitive Intelligence Fellows (CCIF), and a fellow of the Strategic and Competitive Intelligence Professionals (SCIP).
 He has taught at the graduate level at The Palmer School/LIU (competitive intelligence) and Columbia University’s School of Professional Studies (information and knowledge strategy).